UC Berkeley’s library buildings are open! Learn more.

 This guide connects you with Southeast Asia Studies scholarly sources.

 Use the General Tools and Sources below to find a variety of sources.

 Use the left navigation tabs to find specific types of sources.

 These tools are recommended for finding general resources and for starting your research.

 The Department of South and Southeast Asian Studies offers degree programs in history, religion, and cultural and textual traditions.
 Its faculty represent specialties in historical periods ranging from classical to modern, literature, and religious studies, performing research in India, Pakistan, Tibet, Nepal, Sri Lanka, Burma, Cambodia, Indonesia, Vietnam, and the Philippines.

-Located in Doe Library (Room 120), The South/Southeast Asia Library provides:
+Located in Doe Library (Room 120), The South/Southeast Asia Library (S/SEAL) provides: